LtHummus/AuthThingie/README.md

 "realm": "example.com"
 ```

 Everything should be more or less self-explanatory at this point.
 Essentially, you have your users and your rules.
 Every user needs an `htpasswdLine` (essentially the output generated from `htpasswd -nB <username>`), a flag indicating if they are an admin, and a list of roles that the user has.
+Note you will need to set some things in the `play` section (TODO: make it so you don't have to do that): notably the domain for the session, the secret key (please don't use the one in the sample file; just any long, randomly generated string will do), and the hostnames the server will live under (`auth.example.com` and perhaps `auth:9000` so Traefik can talk to it internally).

 Each rule has a `name`, a list of `permittedRoles` (which can be empty for admin only), a `public` flag (public means everyone is allowed, logged in or not), and then at least one of `hostPattern`, `pathPattern`, or `protocolPattern` to match against.
 Any of those three not specified means "ANY".
 Everything is specified using simple wildcards: `?` matches a single character, and `*` matches many characters (on the todo list is a rule tester).
 Any path that matches no rules is implicitly "admin-only."
 Admin users implicitly have access to everything.